 Things to Note:

-Your base product (the one the Modifer is applied to) must have a cost (greater than $0) in order for the cost of goods sold to be calculated.
+Your base product (the one the Modifier is applied to) must have a cost (greater than $0) for the cost of goods sold to be calculated.